dlang/dlang.org/CONTRIBUTING.md

 The output is in `$R/dlang.org/web/phobos-prerelease` and `$R/dlang.org/web/library-prerelease`.

-To rebuild your changes, use:
+To rebuild your dlang.org changes, use:

 ```
-make -f posix.mak all
+make -f posix.mak html
 ```